egnor/pivid/doc/architecture.md

 random-access maps of all frames currently loaded for each media file.

 The main Pivid update thread creates a _frame loader_ for each media file referenced in the [play script](script.md).
-The update thread determines which sections from each file will be needed in the next little while (typically ~200 milliseconds, but configurable).
-If a seek or loop is coming up in the script, or multiple parts of the same video are being played simultaneously, there may be multiple distinct sections needed.
+The update thread periodically informs each frame loader which sections of its file will be needed in th next little while
-As time advances, each frame loader is kept updated with the current sections of interest.
+(typically ~200 milliseconds, but configurable).
+If a jump or loop is coming up, or multiple parts of the same video are visible simultaneously, there may be multiple disjoint sections needed.

-Each frame loader in turn runs a thread which dynamically creates, uses, and deletes media decoders, seeking and reading from the file to get frames for sections needed but not yet in the cache.
-Media files generally have limitations on seeking (based on "key frames") so this can be a somewhat complicated optimization (which Pivid approximates with heuristics).
+Each frame loader runs a thread which dynamically creates, uses, and deletes media decoders, seeking and reading the file to get frames as needed to fill the cache as requested.
+Media files often have limitations on seeking (based on "key frames") so this can be a somewhat complicated optimization (which Pivid approximates with heuristics).
 The loader also removes frames from the cache which are no longer needed.